What Is Aïoli?

 "This is a fresh-tasting spicy sauce excellent with seafood such as crab cakes or fish tacos as well as a dipping sauce for homemade french fries or any other broiled or baked potato recipe," says KGABELE.

 "This is a versatile topping for just about anything," says ATB.
 "The flavors are bright and tangy.
 I have used this recipe for coleslaw dressing, topped turkey burgers, fish tacos with red cabbage garnish, and even as a dip for other Mexican-inspired dishes."

 "A tasty dressing for fish, poultry and burgers that is zesty and creamy," says REBECCADK.
 "Light mayonnaise is used to keep the bad fats and calories at bay."

-This aioli sauce combines sour cream, mayonnaise, and dry mustard, mixed up with olive oil, lemon juice and lemon zest, and minced garlic.
+This aïoli sauce combines sour cream, mayonnaise, and dry mustard mixed with olive oil, lemon juice and lemon zest, and minced garlic.
 "Serve with any seafood," says Christina.
 "It's simply an amazing dipping sauce."